 Cleanliness is a factor that can affect where diners decide to eat out.
-In a restaurant, paying attention to maintaining supplies, which can spread dirt if not properly sanitized, is as important as maintaining the surfaces they clean.
-Follow these tips to ensure your tools are spick and span:
+In a restaurant, paying attention to maintaining supplies, which can spread dirt and germs if not properly sanitized, is as important as maintaining the surfaces they clean.

 - Mopheads: Rinse them with hot water.
 For cotton and microfiber mopheads, run them through a washing machine with a powerful detergent and some bleach and let them air-dry.
 For fabric mopheads that can’t be detached from the handle, mix hot water and heavy detergent in a bucket or sink, letting the mophead absorb the solution for about 15 minutes.
 Gently shake it in the mixture until any dirt comes loose.
 Rinse the mophead and let it drip until dry.

 - Brooms: Tap the head of the broom against an outdoor ledge to shake away any residue.
 To further cleanse the broom, dip it in a container filled with two teaspoons of dishwasher detergent and hot water.
 Afterward, rinse it with cold water.
 Dry the broom by hanging it with the bristles facing downward, letting the excess water drip.